New Security Features for NetApp BlueXP Offer Cohesive Data Protection Through a Single Point of Control

 The new feature updates and innovations include simplified backup and recovery, data protection across more environments, and deployment in the most highly secured environments including government sites, with consistent operations that ensure the same experience everywhere for every application.

-“What BlueXP offers is truly best of breed as it enables a differentiated approach to the hybrid multicloud challenge,” said Ronen Schwartz, Senior Vice President and GM, Cloud Storage at NetApp.
+“What BlueXP offers is truly best of breed as it enables a differentiated approach to the hybrid multicloud challenge,” said Ravi Chhabria, Managing Director, NetApp India.
 “Our commitment is to continually enable AIOps in ever-expanding ways driving simplification of complex storage and data management operations, all while simultaneously enhancing the cyber resilience posture that our customers attain through BlueXP.
 While this approach already supports the world’s most secure government environments, it mirrors what our commercial customers are demanding in today’s modern data world.”

 The new NetApp BlueXP capabilities include: